-- ➤ TAN must mature no later than the last day of the sixth month after the issue date, and in no case may they mature after the end of the fiscal year.
+- > TAN must mature no later than the last day of the sixth month after the issue date, and in no case may they mature after the end of the fiscal year.
 The aggregate amount outstanding cannot exceed 1⁄2 of the amount anticipated for the next six months (typically the next settlement minus advances).
-[Ohio Rev. Code § 133.10(A)] - ➤ Ohio Rev. Code § 133.10(C) amends 133.10(A) above for counties, municipalities, townships and school districts.
-If one of these entities issues TANs under Ohio Rev. Code § 133.10(C), these TANs need not mature until the end of the year.
+[Ohio Rev. Code §133.10(A)] - ➤ While Ohio Rev. Code §133.10(A) applies to subdivisions generally, §133.10(C) is specifically applicable to counties, municipalities, townships and school districts.
+If one of these entities issues TANs under Ohio Rev. Code §133.10(C), these TANs need not mature until the end of the year.
 (That is, they are not restricted to a six-month maturity.) - Notes a school district issues anticipating a delayed property tax settlement may be for up to 90% of the amount estimated to be received by that settlement (other than taxes to be received for paying debt charges) minus advances, and may mature as late as the August 31 after the June 30 fiscal year end.
-[Ohio Rev. Code § 133.10(D)]
+[Ohio Rev. Code §133.10(D)]